By Dr. Mercola

 Research has also found that sunlight exposure and higher vitamin D levels are both associated with decreased knee cartilage loss11 in patients with knee osteoarthritis.

-All of these recent findings support previous research showing that vitamin D may lower your risk of dying from ANY cause.12 Truly, the health benefits of vitamin D levels are so numerous, I believe measuring your vitamin D levels may be your most important blood test, and optimizing your vitamin D levels through appropriate sun exposure or use of a safe tanning bed may be one of the most important things you can do to improve and maintain your health.
+All of these recent findings support previous research showing that vitamin D may lower your risk of dying from ANY cause.12 Truly, the health benefits of vitamin D levels are so numerous, I believe measuring your vitamin D levels may be your most important blood test, and optimizing your vitamin D levels through appropriate sun exposure or use of a tanning bed may be one of the most important things you can do to improve and maintain your health.

-What Makes for a Safe Tanning Session?
+What Makes for an Ideal Tanning Session?

 While recent media reports are again trying to dissuade you from using tanning beds, the benefits of sunbeds far outweigh the risks, if and when you cannot get sufficient amounts of regular sun exposure.
 However, there are two primary concerns with tanning beds that you need to be aware of:

 - UV dose.
 The FDA uses a unit called "one erythemal dose" as a means of calibration for the indoor tanning industry – which is just a fancy word for one tanning session.
-One erythemal dose equates to the amount of time it takes for a tanning device to produce erythema (slight pinkening of the average person's skin), and this erythema indicates you have achieved a safe dose of UV – which translates to an optimal dose of vitamin D.
+One erythemal dose equates to the amount of time it takes for a tanning device to produce erythema (slight pinkening of the average person's skin), and this erythema indicates you have achieved a optimal dose of UV – which translates to an optimal dose of vitamin D.

 The FDA also makes recommendations about how often you should receive a dose, stating you should wait 24-48 hours between tanning sessions.
 The reason for this is that it takes at least 24 hours for the erythema to go away.